 Virtual staging brings the process of home staging into the digital world.
 It uses photo editing software to add new furnishings to any room.
 The technology enables potential buyers to see beyond the home’s current state.
 By either adding furniture to empty rooms or refurbishing outdated areas, staged photos provide a lens through which buyers can see the home’s possibilities.

 How Does Virtual Staging Work?

-To virtually stage a home, real estate agents begin by hiring a professional photographer to take high-resolution photos of each of the rooms they want to include in their listing.
+In the future, as virtual reality in real estate becomes a larger part of the real estate industry, fully immersive staged video may become widespread.
+Currently, to virtually stage a home, real estate agents begin by hiring a professional photographer to take high-resolution photos of each of the rooms they want to include in their listing.
 Once they get the images back from the photographer, they review them and determine how many rooms look like they need a bit of sprucing.

 Agents choose the stagers they want to work with and upload the images of the rooms they want to be staged using the company’s virtual staging software.
 To provide the stagers with enough insight to achieve the desired look for each room, agents answer a series of questions.
 These questions usually fall into the following categories:

 - Furniture removal: As part of the process, stagers can virtually remove furniture that’s currently in the room.
 If a room contains bulky, dated or poor-quality furniture, agents can ask that it be taken out of the photo.